edkempe/Marian/README.md

    - This policy ensures tests validate real-world behavior

 4. **Change Management Policy**
-   - Keep detailed session logs of all development work
+   - Keep detailed session logs of all development work in `docs/session_logs/`
+   - Follow the [Session Logs Guide](docs/session_logs/README.md) for format and naming
    - Make changes small and incremental
    - Ensure diffs are readable for review and approval
    - Document reasoning behind each change